Water politics in the Nile Basin: Government and farmers

 There are twenty-five agencies under seven ministries that are involved in maintaining water quality, but communications and data-sharing between agencies are underdeveloped.

 Water user associations, nongovernmental associations of farmers who organize an irrigation process of all agricultural land, maintain diesel pumps and deal with conflicts between farmers and water management.
 They have been around since 1988 but have lacked structure and the inclusion of women, who are seen as contributors to pollution of irrigation canals since they wash clothes, dishes and animals in drainages.

 The lack of planning, corruption in governmental departments, the neglecting of concerns and disbursement of low-quality land to the poor, the improper education of safe handling methods and improper irrigation and crop management for men and women, all contribute to poor water quality.
 Money is a major factor in improving these areas, but in the case of erasing corruption and improving interdepartmental communication, stricter rules and enforcement can be done immediately.
-Increasing Water User Associations (WUAs) and establishing a communication chain between them and government departments ar recommended.
+Increasing Water User Associations (WUAs) and establishing a communication chain between them and government departments are recommended.
 Appointing field supervisors for designated areas to oversee WUAs and educate farmers on irrigation methods (like drip irrigation that applies water to the root zone and can reduce water use by 30 to 60 percent), effective water distribution during crop cycle, crop rotation and soil management.
 Field supervisors can also monitor water levels, check on the maintenance of pumps and report on drainage structures.

 The World Bank has financed the agricultural drainage program in Egypt since 1970.
 The program equips agricultural land with subsurface drains, which are made of plastic pipes produced in government-owned plants in the Nile Valley and Delta.
 Landholders pay for the installation of drains on a 20-year interest-free annual installments.
 Subsurface drainage has shown to improve soil conditions and crop yield.
 Educating farmers on using subsurface drainages is needed to prevent a disruption of water supply to all connected fields.
 Since the drainages cannot be seen on the surface, a farmer who closes a drain to keep more water in his field prevent water from reaching users beyond it.